Vage-engine/scons/README.rst

 ## License

-This build system is governed by the **VageBuild – Private Build System License, Version 1.0 (2025)**.
+This build system is governed by the FAGE – Private Build System License, Version 1.0 (2025)**.
 All modifications, enhancements, and new systems created by DJsiita Studios are **proprietary and restricted**.

 - **Full license details:** See `LICENSE` file